What’s the Difference Between Public and Private Sector Procurement?

 - Spend Management: The primary focus of government spend management is to create purchasing vehicles like standing offers with pre-negotiated bulk prices to facilitate the purchasing of commodity goods and to use e-procurement systems to get more competitive bids

 - Output Progress: The progress for spending against the budget and the progress against project milestones need to be tracked.

 - Transparency: Governments provide transparent public information throughout the budget and procurement processes.

-Government procurement for complex projects like turnkey government financial management systems or airports tend to be more intricate that in the private sector.
-Consider that governments are involved in far more “lines of business” that the largest private sector multi-nationals.
-Many governments are involved in more government-owned businesses “lines of business” than large private sector conglomerates!
+Government procurement for complex projects like turnkey government financial management systems or airports tend to be more intricate than in the private sector.
+Governments are involved in far more “lines of business” than the largest private sector multi-nationals.
 Some complexity challenges in government include:

 - Spend management in a cost-basis of accounting: It is relatively easy to identify arrears and the cost of these arrears when using accrual accounting.
 Government systems track transaction progress through commitments, obligations and goods received if running on a cash or modified cash basis of accounting.

 - Macroeconomic changes: Changes in commodity prices (such as a major increase in food prices), natural disasters and other economic shocks have significant impact on revenue and expenditures.
 This affects costs meaning that outputs need to be re-forecast